steveKapturowski/steveKapturowski.github.io/_posts/2015-05-01-understanding-similarity-with-markov-chains.md

 	<img src="/images/periodicity.png" height="220" width="200">
 </center>

-Clearly no matter where you start you will end up returning to the original state with period 4.

 Consider a vector $$\pi$$ which represents a probability distribution over each of the vertices.
 If we start with all of the probability mass centered on one vertex  and iterate the distribution according to

 $$ \pi_k = \pi_{k-1}P \tag{1}$$